phnx-im/docs/src/spec/authentication_service.md

 The AS generally keeps the following state

 * **User entries:** A database with one entry for each user account.
-Each entry is indexed by the user's [user name](glossary.md#user-name-un) and contains a number of sub-entries.
+Each entry is indexed by the user's [user id](glossary.md#user-id-uid) and contains a number of sub-entries.
   * **OPAQUE user record:** The OPAQUE protocol artifact that allows the user to authenticate itself via its password in queries to the AS.
+  * **Username:** The Username chosen by the user upon creation.
+It can be used by other users to discover the user.
   * **Client entries:** Sub entries for the users' clients.
 Indexed by the clients' [client id](glossary.md#client-id-cid).
     * **Client credential:** The [credential](authentication_service/credentials.md#client-credentials) of the client.
     * **Token issuance records:** A record of how many tokens were issued to the client.